Which place is cheaper, Myrtle Beach or Saint Simons?

 In January, Saint Simons usually receives less rain than Myrtle Beach.
 Saint Simons gets 3.3 inches (83 mm) of rain, while Myrtle Beach receives 3.9 inches (98 mm) of rain each month for the winter.

 The spring brings many poeple to Saint Simons as well as Myrtle Beach.
-Also, the spring months attract visitors to Myrtle Beach because of the beaches.
+Most visitors come to Saint Simons for the beaches, the small town charm, and the natural beauty during these months.
+Also, the spring months attract visitors to Myrtle Beach because of the beaches and the activities around the city.

 In April, Saint Simons is generally a little warmer than Myrtle Beach.
-Temperatures in Saint Simons average around 68°F (20°C), and Myrtle Beach stays around 62°F (17°C).
+Daily temperatures in Saint Simons average around 68°F (20°C), and Myrtle Beach fluctuates around 62°F (17°C).

 The sun comes out a lot this time of the year in Myrtle Beach.
 People are often attracted to the plentiful sunshine in Saint Simons this time of the year.
 In the spring, Saint Simons often gets around the same amount of sunshine as Myrtle Beach.
 Saint Simons gets 285 hours of sunny skies this time of year, while Myrtle Beach receives 278 hours of full sun.